Casting a Glance: Dancing with Smithson

 From his early 1960s drawings confronting the crumbling ideals of European Modernism with a queer sensibility, to his searing critiques of industrial capitalism and attention to geological timescales, Casting a Glance positions Smithson as both provocateur and visionary.
 He called for artists to infiltrate corporations, championed the agency of all earth-beings, and gravitated toward the exhausted edges of suburbia over the charismatic metropolitan centers.
 Smithson’s innovative conception of the site/Nonsite dialectic, his redefinition of what sculpture could be, and his conviction that art is a philosophical encounter with the Earth’s surface converge in this vibrant dance among artists.

-In this exhibition, selection of rarely seen works by Smithson—chosen in collaboration with the artists—offers a journey into his radical imagination.
+In this exhibition, a selection of rarely seen works by Smithson—chosen in collaboration with the artists—offered a journey into his radical imagination.
+See our exhibition pages for installation views.

 Robert Smithson gathering material for Nonsite “Line of Wreckage,” Bayonne, New Jersey (1968).
 Photograph: Nancy Holt